 The Coriolis force is a fictitious force which arises from the earth's rotation (Coriolis 1832).
-The Coriolis parameter is given by $f_c = 2\Omega \sin \phi$ .
-Here $\Omega = 7.29 \times 10^{-5}$ rad/s is the earth's angular velocity of rotation and $\phi$ is the latitude in degrees.
-Since the CMS uses a Cartesian coordinate system, the Coriolis parameter is approximate using either a constant (f-plane) or linearly varying (beta-plane).
-In the case of the f-plane approximation the constant value is based on the average-latitude of the domain.
-In the case of the beta-plane approximation a linearly varying Coriolis parameter is used $f_c = f_a + \beta_a (y - y_a)$ where the subscript a indicates the average-latitude of the active computational cells.
+The Coriolis parameter is given by $f_c = 2\Omega \sin \phi$.
+Here $\Omega = 7.29 \times 10$ -5 rad/s is the earth's angular velocity of rotation and φ is the latitude in degrees.
+Since the CMS uses a Cartesian coordinate system, the Coriolis parameter is approximated using either a constant (f-plane) or linearly varying (beta-plane).
+In the case of the f-plane approximation the constant value is based on the average-latitude of the domain φ_a as $f_c = 2\Omega \sin \phi_a$.
+In the case of the beta-plane approximation a linearly varying Coriolis parameter is used $f_c = f_a + \beta_a (y - y_a)$ where the subscript f indicates the average-latitude of the active computational cells, f is the linear northward distance, and f is a linear coefficient given by f is a linear coefficient given by f is the earth radius.
 The average latitude can either be automatically computed when a non-local horizontal projection has been set or it may also be specified in the interface.
-The table below describes the card used to specify the Coriolis approximation.
+Below is an example of the Coriolis parameter variation (reference latitude is f is f in the coriolis parameter variation (reference latitude is f is f in the coriolis parameter variation (reference latitude is f is f in the coriolis parameter variation (reference latitude is f is f in the coriolis parameter variation (reference latitude is f is f in the coriolis parameter variation (reference latitude is f is f in the coriolis parameter variation (reference latitude is f is f in the coriolis parameter variation (reference latitude is f is f in the coriolis f in the coriolis f in the coriolis f is f in the coriolis f in the coriolis f in the coriolis f is f in the coriolis f in the corioli